 Lastly, we have the policy factor.
 In some countries, for example the United Kingdom, you can only be given a license to become a driver if you know how to handle the manual transmission.
 It’s actually the reason why all their driving schools have cars designed with manual transmission.

 8. 66% of drivers know how to operate a stick shift.

 And this is clearly not a small population.
 In addition, 55% admitted they’ve owned or rented a manual at some point in their lives, and 27% still have a strong preference for manual transmission.

-The report also revealed something else: we learned that most of the people who leased or owned manual cars were 55 years or older.
+The report also revealed something else—we learned that most of the people who leased or owned manual cars were 55 years or older.
 But this wasn’t surprising at all considering humans usually stick with things that they are most comfortable with.
-Manuals came first, so the older generation got used to them.
+Manuals came first, so the older generations got used to them.

 Do manuals get into more accidents?

 To be honest, we don’t have reliable or adequate data to draw conclusions at this moment.
 What we can however say is, in comparison to the autobox, the manual will always ask for some degree of skill.
 And if the driver is somewhat skilled, the odds of being involved in an accident are drastically reduced.

 But like we’ve said, it’s all speculation at this point.

 If you’ve been given a choice, we’d encourage you to learn how to drive a manual transmission before you try out the autobox.
 Not that we have a preference or anything, but all you’re required to do with an automatic transmission is to put the car in ‘D’ (drive) and that’s it.
 Once you’ve done that, the vehicle’s system will take over and change the gears for you.